 Administrative support is the responsibility of the CT Convenor(s) and participating members.

 A single Editor or set of Editors shall be appointed to produce and maintain the single master collaborative text during the development and approval process.
-The draft text shall be prepared and maintained by the appointed Editor(s) according to the common format criteria agreed by the ISO/IEC and ITU-T secretariats (see Appendix II).
+The draft text shall be prepared and maintained by the appointed Editor(s) according to the common format criteria agreed by the ISO/IEC and ITU-T secretariats (see the note in clause 1.3).
 Each iteration of the draft collaborative text shall be dated.
 Changes from the previous draft should be highlighted by change marks.

 Appointed Editors will be responsible for the text through draft iterations and final submission to the secretariats for publication.
 The individuals selected for this task should make a commitment to continue the work to completion so that continuity can be maintained throughout the effort.